Matt Luff

-Matt Luff (born May 5, 1997) is a Canadian professional ice hockey winger who is currently playing with the Springfield Thunderbirds in the American Hockey League (AHL) while under contract to the St. Louis Blues of the National Hockey League (NHL).
-Undrafted, he has played for the Los Angeles Kings, Nashville Predators, and the Detroit Red Wings.
+Matt Luff (born May 5, 1997) is a Canadian professional ice hockey player who is a winger for the New York Islanders of the National Hockey League (NHL).
+Undrafted, he has played for the Los Angeles Kings, Nashville Predators, Detroit Red Wings, and the St. Louis Blues.

 Playing career

 Amateur

 Coming off a successful season with the Oakville Rangers Midget AAA, Luff split his time between the Rangers and the Oakville Blades of the Ontario Junior Hockey League for the 2013–14 season.
 On June 9, 2014, Luff signed a contract with the Blades for the 2014–15 season, however he chose to commit to the Belleville Bulls of the Ontario Hockey League who had drafted him in the OHL Draft.
 In his rookie year with the Bulls, Luff was named a finalist for the Rookie of the Year, with the award eventually going to Alex DeBrincat.
 Following the 2014–15 season, the Bulls were renamed the Hamilton Bulldogs.